angarsky/diveintopython/learn/classes/abstract_class.md

 In the above example, Shape is an interface with two abstract methods called area() and perimeter().
 Rectangle is a class that implements the Shape interface and provides its implementation for the area() and perimeter() methods.

-## Implementing Polymorphism in Python Abstract Classes
+## Polymorphism in Python Abstract Classes

 An abstract class is a class that cannot be instantiated, but it can be used as a base for other classes.
 It is a way to define a common interface for a group of related classes.
 Polymorphism is the ability of an object to take on many forms.
 In Python, abstract classes can be used to implement polymorphism.